 Figure 10: How do you use the saved time?

 Air quality in project situation: All 100 respondents (100%) estimated to have had less respiratory problems and itchy eyes and moreover they have noted a reduction in smoke emission after starting the usage of the project stove.
 No one of the respondents stated to have currently more (or even the same amount) of respiratory problems or itchy eyes as in the baseline situation.

+Discussion regarding FAR 2 (from Internal Validation process): During the Monitoring Survey totally 100 families who had bought the project stove were visited.
+In the same way as during the previous monitoring years during the implementation of monitoring survey observations and discussion with the families were made also to find out the cooking pot sizes used currently.
+Based on the monitoring it is concluded that the only efficient stove model currently in use the Tikikil model distributed by the project activity and no indications of the use of pots smaller than 24 cm were observed.

 Data and parameters